javalin/website/pages/docs/docs.md

 ## FAQ
 Frequently asked questions.

+### Testing
+People often ask how to test Javalin apps.
+Since Javalin is just a library, you can instantiate and start the server programmatically.
+This means testing is really up to you.
+There is a tutorial at [/tutorials/testing](/tutorials/testing) which goes through some different types of tests (unit tests, functional/integration tests, ui/end-to-end tests).
+You can read it to get some ideas for how to test your app.

 ### Javadoc
 There is a Javadoc available at [javadoc.io](http://javadoc.io/doc/io.javalin/javalin).
 Please contribute to the Javadoc if you can.